ihabwahbi/rl-exec-data/docs/prd/epics.md

 # Epics

+> **📌 MASTER DOCUMENT**: This is the definitive source of truth for project scope and sequencing.
+All other PRD documents must align with the plan detailed here.

+**CURRENT STATUS**: Epics 0-2 are COMPLETE.
+Epic 3 (Automated Fidelity Validation & Reporting) is the current primary focus, aligned with our primary goal of achieving high-fidelity validation.

-The work is structured into four logical epics, with Epic 0 (Data Acquisition) as the critical prerequisite that ensures all subsequent work uses real market data.
+The work is structured into four logical epics, progressing from data acquisition through validation:

 ## **Epic 0: Data Acquisition** ✅ **COMPLETE**